rachelmdick/modified_Hass_code/analysis_strategy.md

 Part One: Determining experimental parameters

+ Markup : * Bullet list
+              * Nested bullet

 Set in RunIDNetRMD.m
-– Simulation time
+* Simulation time
-– Number of neurons
+* Number of neurons
-– Number of columns/stripes
+* Number of columns/stripes
-– Synapse parameter regime (true_field) from SetCRISPRparams.m
+* Synapse parameter regime (true_field) from SetCRISPRparams.m
-- e.g. CaMKII_Grin1_50 refers to abolition of the NMDA current in 50% of postsynaptic excitatory neurons
+  * e.g. CaMKII_Grin1_50 refers to abolition of the NMDA current in 50% of postsynaptic excitatory neurons

 Set in SetCRISPRparams.m
 – Details of synapse parameter regime – weights for AMPA, NMDA, and GABA for each synapse type